Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 A Five-Step Data-Driven Site Selection Playbook

 Finding the perfect location shouldn't feel like searching for a needle in a haystack.
 With a structured approach to data-driven site selection, you can transform this challenging process into a repeatable, reliable system that delivers consistent results.
-Let's walk through our practical five-step playbook that has helped countless businesses make smarter location decisions.
+Here's our practical five-step playbook that has helped countless businesses make smarter location decisions.

 Before diving into spreadsheets and maps, you need clarity on what success looks like for your business.
 This crucial first step sets the foundation for everything that follows.